 Maps is a contentious area of the Apple ecosystem since its rather embarrassing launch which saw the whole of the internet go about spotting the myriad of errors in the software.
 It lead to an Apple climb down and CEO Tim Cook recommending users try alternative solutions until a fix in place.

-Doncaster, for example, is now spelt correctly - well done, Apple - but there's still quite some way for Apple Maps to go before it can seriously challenge Google Maps, with elements like public transport integration not yet on offer.
+Doncaster, for example, is now spelt correctly - well done, Apple - but there's still quite some way for Apple Maps to go before it can seriously challenge Google Maps, though elements like public transport integration are now finally on offer.

 Of course it's not always bad news and for the most part Maps works pretty well, and it's able to comprehend where I am and where I want to go.